algorandfoundation/specs/dev/ledger.md

 closes out or deletes an app.

-When opting in to an application, there is a base minimum balance increase of 100,000 microalgos.
+When opting in to an application, there is a base minimum balance increase of 100,000 microAlgos.
 There is an additional minimum balance increase based on the `LocalStateSchema` for that application, described by following formula:

-`28500 * schema.NumUint + 50000 * schema.NumByteSlice` microalgos.
+`28500 * schema.NumUint + 50000 * schema.NumByteSlice` microAlgos.

-When creating an application, there is a base minimum balance increase of 100,000 microalgos.
-There is an additional minimum balance increase of `100000 * ExtraProgramPages` microalgos.
+When creating an application, there is a base minimum balance increase of 100,000 microAlgos.
+There is an additional minimum balance increase of `100000 * ExtraProgramPages` microAlgos.
 Finally, there is an additional minimum balance increase based on the `GlobalStateSchema` for that application, described by the following formula:

-`28500 * schema.NumUint + 50000 * schema.NumByteSlice` microalgos.
+`28500 * schema.NumUint + 50000 * schema.NumByteSlice` microAlgos.

 ### Boxes